wehale/hig/README.md

 // output to the command line
 > npm test

-//speak through the speakers (only tested on Mac)
+//speak through the speakers (Mac and now Windows also supported - Thanks @paulr34 !)
 > npm run speak